lanaelsanyoura/DLaaS-Getting-StartedTutorial/README.md

  ### Steps for the Demo:

- Step 0: Get a dataset
+ 0: Get a dataset

- Step 1: Upload your dataset to the bucket
+ 1: Upload your dataset to the bucket

- Step 2: Edit your manifest file
+ 2: Edit your manifest file
     2.1.
 Copy the template manifest
     2.2.
 Edit the configuration file

- Step 3: Send code to run on Watson Studio!
+ 3: Send code to run on Watson Studio!
     3.1.
 Zip all the code and models into a .zip file 3.2.
-Send your code and manifest to IBM Watson Studio Step 4: Monitor the training
+Send your code and manifest to IBM Watson Studio

+ 4: Monitor the training

  Additional Information on Deep Learning in IBM Cloud